1861 – 1909

-In 1881 he made his first trip west to Montana Territory and subsequently he sold his first sketch of cowboys to Harper’s Weekly.
-In 1883 he bought and worked a sheep ranch in Peabody, Kansas.
-On October 1, 1884 Remington married Eva Adele Caten of Gloversville, New York.
-His ranch and other business ventures in Kansas City, Missouri, being unsuccessful, Remington ended his only Western residence and then traveled in the Southwest.
+In 1881, he made his first trip west to Montana Territory and subsequently sold his first sketch of cowboys to Harper’s Weekly.
+In 1883, he bought and worked a sheep ranch in Peabody, Kansas.
+On October 1, 1884, he married Eva Adele Caten of Gloversville, New York.
+His ranch and other business ventures in Kansas City, Missouri, being unsuccessful, Remington ended his only western residence and then traveled in the Southwest.

 By the mid-1890s, Remington became one of the most popular and successful illustrators of the age.
 His drawings of cavalry troops, cowboys, and Indians filled popular periodicals such as Harper’s Weekly and Collier’s.
 His illustrational drawings trained him to use line effectively.
 Painting illustrations in black and white, such as The Mess Tent at Night, also guided him in controlling values, the degree of light and darkness.
 His success as an illustrator earned him the freedom to define his own themes, and he matured as an artist.

 However, always looking to develop his artistic abilities, Remington turned his attention away from illustration, and began concentrating on painting and sculpture.
-To gain knowledge of his subjects, Remington began a pattern of annual trips to the West.
-At his home in New Rochelle, New York, Remington created a Western environment in his studio by surrounding himself with collected objects.
-The Whitney Gallery of Western Art has a comprehensive reconstruction of Remington’s magnificent studio.
+To gain knowledge of his subjects, he began a pattern of annual trips to the West.
+At his home in New Rochelle, New York, Remington created a western environment in his studio by surrounding himself with collected objects.
+The Whitney Western Art Museum has a comprehensive reconstruction of his magnificent studio.

-In his early career as a painter, Remington took a number of opportunities to paint portraits of westerners at work.
-In 1889, Remington accepted a commission from Milton E. Milner to show him and an associate, Judge Kennon, out searching for new cattle range in Montana Territory.
-Prospecting for Cattle Range is an example of Remington’s early style, featuring realistic details, tight use of line and clearly articulated shapes.
+In his early career as a painter, Remington took several opportunities to paint portraits of westerners at work.
+In 1889, he accepted a commission from Milton E. Milner to show him and an associate, Judge Kennon, out searching for new cattle range in Montana Territory.
+Prospecting for Cattle Range is an example of Remington’s early style, featuring realistic details, tight use of line, and clearly articulated shapes.

 Remington succeeded in both two-dimensional and three-dimensional artworks.
-His bronze sculpture, The Broncho Buster, represents a human struggle to control nature, and has become a classic symbol of the American West.
-Stirred by action, Remington designed his sculptures to feature movement – challenging the limits of the medium.
+His bronze The Broncho Buster represents a human struggle to control nature, and has become a classic symbol of the American West.
+Stirred by action, Remington designed his sculptures to feature movement—challenging the limits of the medium.

 Later in his career, Remington experimented with the perception of color.
 He lightened his palette and placed his colors as they would be affected by light.
 After 1900, Remington received critical acclaim for his tonal paintings of night scenes.